chanq-io/syntect-tui/README.md

 # syntect-tui
 A lightweight translation layer between syntect.rs and tui.rs style types.
 If you're building a CLI app with a UI powered by tui.rs and need syntax highlighting, then you may find this crate useful!

-Given the limited scope of this crate I do have any plans to extend its functionality any further, but am open to contributions.
+Given the limited scope of this crate I do not have any plans to extend its functionality any further, but am open to contributions.
 Feel free to fork and submit a pull request.

 ## Getting Started
 `syntect-tui` is [available on crates.io](todo).
 You can install it by adding the following line to your `Cargo.toml`: